home :: related articles :: fuel sources

 Natural gas, propane, solid fuel, and electricity are the most common fuel sources for outdoor heating.

-• Infrared (electromagnetic wave energy): another safe way of heating outdoor spaces.
+Infrared is relatively new way to warm you up as you sit outside.
+It is also a very safe way of heating outdoor spaces.
 Electricity running through coils generates radiant energy that transfers to heat.

 More Articles...